Technocraft5255/CXmath/README.md

 The development of CXmath is driven by user feedback.
 Please report any issue or bug.

-Pyxel is open source under the [MIT License](LICENSE) and free to use.
+CXmath is open source under the [MIT License](LICENSE) and free to use.

 # Specifications